homan-uppu/writing/2-Essays/Fear equality.md

 Whether you want to build a great company, make an emotionally moving work of art, or even improve your relationships, the process resembles this tree because it involves making choices out of an array of choices available at any given moment in time.
 And each choice you make influences the choices that are available next.

-The advantage of framing our endeavors as games is that we can study the nature of human endeavors by studying the nature of simpler, more well understood games, and extrapolating our learnings to the games that we play.
+The advantage of framing our endeavors as games is that we can study the nature of human endeavors by studying the nature of simpler, more well understood games, and extrapolating those learnings to the games that we play.

 Let's look at three simple (relative to most of the games we play) games: Tic Tac Toe (simple game), Chess (medium complexity), and Go (high complexity).